Acelib25/Discord-Bot-JS/README.md

 # Discord-Bot-JS

-Uh dont take my bots code without crediting me please.
+Uh dont take my bots code please.
+You can take small snippets to help develop your bot but dont just steal the whole bot from me...